CoherenceResearchCollaboration/RecursiveGeometry/README.md

 - Deterministic randomness and σ access (sigma.json or SIGMA env): load_sigma.py. load_sigma
 Note: Constants include CODATA α and the α² Rydberg target helper (alpha2_target) that underlies the γ‑ladder target spacings.

-# Design principles we adhere to here mirror the preprint:
+The design principles we adhere to in this repo intentionally mirror the preprint:

 - Levels‑only discovery → photons post‑hoc, preventing circularity.
 (See Fig. 1 and §4.1.)
 - σ‑locking and FDR control when sweeping γ; seeding is deterministic and tied to (ion, σ, γ). run_resonance_sweep
 - Strict frequency provenance: overlay uses NIST wavelength conventions (vacuum / air) and works off observed lines only.
 (Preprint §2.1; footnote on frequency provenance.)

-## Deuterium (D I): scope, status, and how to run
+# Deuterium (D I): scope, status, and how to run

-# Scope in the preprint.
 Deuterium (D I) was used solely for the isotope mass‑intercept test and was intentionally excluded from the core β‑slope/γ‑ladder summaries.
 In the present catalog coverage, D I is sparse: only one matched tower survived reliability gates in our run, so reference statistics were not computable; we labeled H↦D data‑limited and refrained from claims pending richer D I ladders (Table 5).

-## Policy in this repo.
 To keep the main results faithful to the preprint and to avoid confusion:

 - D I is siloed to a dedicated tag (e.g., D_I_micro) and not included in the main β sweep.
 - For the levels‑only γ step, we set mu: 1.0 (mass enters later in χ).
 This matches the study design where μ̂≡1 during γ discovery; reduced mass appears in intercept transport (§3.1, footnote; Eq.
 4).
 KBHeaton_Recursive Geometry of …